 SET ROLE

-Activate the role for the current session.
-Learn how to enable none, or a specific role to change your active privileges dynamically.
+Sets the current role for the session.
+Learn how to enable none, or a specific role to change your current privileges dynamically.

 Syntax